Update: We updated this post on Apr. 22, 2020 to reflect the fact that the cash advance rate dropped to 21.99% from 22.99%.

 It’s the first major credit card in Canada designed to offer rewards points and perks that suit millennial lifestyles.
 Unlike the majority of the rewards credit card market, the Cobalt card offers more points back when you spend on things young people love splurging on: restaurants and bars, travel, online shopping, food delivery and Netflix (among others).

-Amex launched the card at the end of September with a flashy social media campaign and a Gordon Ramsay pop-up restaurant in Toronto, capitalizing on two gimmicks that easily rope millennials in: unique experiences and the ability of showing proof of said experiences.
+Amex launched the card at the end of September with a flashy social media campaign and a Gordon Ramsay pop-up restaurant in Toronto, capitalizing on two gimmicks that easily rope millennials in: unique experiences and the ability to show proof of said experiences.

 Buzzworthy marketing aside, Amex has dropped one of the best rewards credit cards on the market for young Canadians.
 Here’s a look at the American Express Cobalt Card.